marckassay/PrependLicense/README.md

 # PrependLicense
-PrependLicense is a PowerShell module that automates prepending license headers to file(s).
+PrependLicense is a PowerShell module that automates prepending license headers to code file(s).

 ### Features
 * GPL and MIT license templates are predefined
-* Custom template is available via `Add-Header` function
+* Custom template is available via `Add-Header` function and for unknown types
 * Simulate what will happen via `WhatIf` switch on any of the "Add" functions as listed below

 ### Cavet
-* In order to add license headers to the file, this module needs to know the opening and closing comment brackets.
+* In order to add license headers to files, this module needs to know the opening and closing comment brackets for each file type by extension.
 This is predefined in the `PrependLicenseVariables.ps1` file.
-Most likely you will need to modify this file for your needs.
-A nice to have PR would be to modify these variables which are in this file.
-Or at least a PR with additional entries.
+Most likely you will need to modify this file for your needs or pass-in an inclusion string to `Add-Header` (read next paragraph).
+A nice to have PR would be to modify these variables that are in this file via CLI.
+And/or a PR with additional entries.

-    If you need this done sooner then later, use the `Add-Header` and pass-in your own header and specify each file type per header.
-See this function in the Usage section.
+    You can use the `Add-Header` to pass-in your own header with or without comment brackets included.
+With the comment brackets included in the header, you can only target one type of file.
+"Type" is being defined as having the same comment brackets.
+See `Add-Header` function in the Usage section for more information.

 ## Instructions
 * To install with PowerShellGet run the following command below.
 Or download project to your PowerShell Module directory.